Diana Wynne Jones

 Diana Wynne Jones (16 August 1934 – 26 March 2011) was a British novelist, poet, academic, literary critic, and short story writer.
-She principally wrote fantasy and speculative fiction novels for children and young adults.
-Although usually described as fantasy, some of her work also incorporates science fiction themes and elements of realism.
-Jones's work often explores themes of time travel and parallel or multiple universes.
-Some of her better-known works are the Chrestomanci series, the Dalemark series, the three Moving Castle novels, Dark Lord of Derkholm, and The Tough Guide to Fantasyland.
+She principally wrote speculative fiction novels for children and young adults.
+Although usually described as fantasy, her work also incorporates science fiction themes like time travel and parallel universes, and elements of realism.
+Some of her best-known works are the Chrestomanci heptalogy, the Dalemark Quartet, the Moving Castle trilogy, Dark Lord of Derkholm, and The Tough Guide to Fantasyland.

-Jones has been cited as an inspiration and muse for several fantasy and science fiction authors including Philip Pullman, Terry Pratchett, Penelope Lively, Robin McKinley, Dina Rabinovitch, Megan Whalen Turner, J.K.
-Rowling and Neil Gaiman, with Gaiman describing her as "quite simply the best writer for children of her generation".
+Jones has been cited as an inspiration and muse for several fantasy and science fiction authors including Philip Pullman, Terry Pratchett, Penelope Lively, Robin McKinley, Dina Rabinovitch, Megan Whalen Turner, J. K. Rowling and Neil Gaiman, with Gaiman describing her as "quite simply the best writer for children of her generation".
 Her work has been nominated for several awards.
 She was twice a finalist for the Hugo Award, nominated fourteen times for the Locus Award, seven times for the Mythopoeic Award (which she won twice), twice for a British Fantasy Award (won in 1999), and twice for a World Fantasy Award, which she won in 2007.

 Early life and marriage

 Jones was born in London, the daughter of Marjorie (née Jackson) and Richard Aneurin Jones, both of whom were teachers.
 When war was announced, shortly after her fifth birthday, she was evacuated to Pontarddulais in Wales where her grandfather was a minister at a chapel.
 She did not live long in Wales due to a family dispute, and thereafter moved several times, including periods in the Lake District, in York, and back to London.
 In 1943 her family finally settled in Thaxted, Essex, where her parents worked running an educational conference centre.
 There, Jones and her two younger sisters Isobel (later Professor Isobel Armstrong, the literary critic) and Ursula (later an actress and a children's writer) spent a childhood left chiefly to their own devices.

 After attending Friends' School, Saffron Walden, she studied English at St Anne's College, Oxford, where she attended lectures by both C. S. Lewis and J. R. R. Tolkien before graduating in 1956.
-In the same year she married John Burrow, a prominent scholar of medieval literature, with whom she had three sons, Richard, Michael and Colin.
+In the same year she married John Burrow, a scholar of medieval literature, with whom she had three sons.
 After a brief period in London, in 1957 the couple returned to Oxford, where they stayed until moving to Bristol in 1976.